hpgavin/HPGdaac/README.md

 ```

-* line 1-11: a copy of lines 1-11 of the raw data file
+* line 1-11: a copy of lines 1-11 from the digitized data file
 * line 12: the sensor configuration filename
 * line 13: line 1 of the sensor configuration file
 * line 14: sensor voltage sensitivity of each channel